AdobeDocs/release-notes.en/help/current.md

 >
 >To receive an email notification about updates to this page, subscribe to the [Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).

-Latest update: **June 2, 2026**
+Latest update: **June 9, 2026**

 ## What's new

-* _Experience Cloud_ is _CX Enterprise_.
-You may see mentions of _Experience Cloud_ in documentation as we make this update throughout the next few weeks.
+* As _Experience Cloud_ is updated to _CX Enterprise_, you may see mentions of _Experience Cloud_ in documentation as we make this update throughout the next few weeks.

 What's new: